 The Technique - Smoker Box

 Place your soaked chips inside the box, and then set it directly on the grill surface, somewhere to the side of your meat.
 Then close your lid, set your temperature, and wait.
-The wet chips will begin to smolder.
+The soaked wood chips will begin to smolder.
 The smoke that rolls off is rich in flavor and has the ability to really penetrate your meat.

-As you check on your barbecue, refill the box from time to time with fresh chips.
-The more time you take, and the slower your chips smolder, depending on the internal temperature of your meat you need, the greater your reward will be when your meat is done.
+As you check on your barbecue, refill the box from time to time with fresh wood chips.
+The more cooking time you take, and the slower your chips smolder, depending on the internal temperature of your meat you need, the greater your reward will be when your meat is done.
 Although slow cooking takes a lot of cooking time, the results are usually the best.

 And it doesn't always have to be meat.
 Nothing beats a pecan-smoked sweet potato with a little butter and brown sugar.
 Also try a hickory-smoked pineapple for a very special dessert from your grill.
-Use this recipe, and just add your new smoker box a choice of wood chips to the mix.
+Use this recipe, and just add your new smoker box a choice of soaked wood chips to the mix.

 Frequently Asked Questions